 Or how about this dilemma: you only drink white wine, but your dining/drinking partner lives and dies by red wine (or vice versa).
 You’re splitting a bottle, and you’ve already ruled out rosé.
-The solution is orange wine.
+The solution is an orange wine.
 It has enough body, flavour and tannin to satisfy the red wine drinker, but not so much that it will put off the white wine fan (plus it’s chilled).
-My favourite for this scenario is our reverse orange wine, the Stapleton & Springer Orange Pinot Noir.
-Remember when I said orange ‘usually’ white wine made like a red, earlier?
-This is a red wine with the skins removed almost immediately, processed more like a white.
-You still get some creamy red fruit flavours from the Pinot Noir grapes, making it perfect for those who ‘only drink red wine/white wine’ and can’t agree.

 Another group that tends to enjoy orange wines might come as a surprise: beer drinkers!
-Particularly for those who enjoy sours, tarts, saisons, lambics, etc. our Orange Riesling by Kloster Ebernach is for that person you know who claims to know nothing about wine, but wants to dip a toe in the wine pool for a break from their usual beer order.
-It’s got a decent body, with enough tartness and fragrance to keep your sour beer fan happy.
-I highly encourage you to have it with creamy cheeses, or that cut of dark meat you’ve been eyeing on the turkey at your next roast.
+Particularly for those who enjoy sours, tarts, saisons, lambics, Mother Rock Brutal is for that person you know who claims to know nothing about wine but wants to dip a toe in the wine pool for a break from their usual beer order.
+It’s got a decent body, with tangy acidity and fragrance to keep your sour beer fan happy.
+I highly encourage you to have it with some spicy food, Lean fish, or soft cheese.

 Orange wines are also stellar for pairing with really full-flavoured food: that is where I think they really shine.